Clemapfel/jluna/docs/manual.md

 The first part of this manual dealt with functions that offer **safety and convenience**.
 Proxies and the more abstracted parts of jluna are easy to use.
 They forward any exception to the user, preventing most of the C-like errors such as segfaults or silent data corruption.

 The `unsafe` library swaps out safety, leaving use with **speed and convenience**.
-We will see that by using `unsafe` functions, we can achieve top-notch performance without having to handle raw memory in C. In return, we have no safety-net whatsoever.
+We will see that, by using `unsafe` functions, we can achieve top-notch performance without having to handle raw memory in C. In return, we have no safety-net whatsoever.

 Lastly, if we want **speed and safety**, we need to use the `unsafe` library or C-API and do all the exception catching and GC-safety ourselves.
 This is obviously very annoying to do, dropping convenience from the equation.